Mastering PDF Optimization: A Comprehensive Guide for Students and Professionals

 --do-unify-fonts=no

-. - Address image optimization issues by disabling it completely:
+.
+This tells the tool not to try and unify fonts, which can sometimes cause issues. - Address image optimization issues by disabling it completely:

 --do-optimize-images=no

-. - Improve processing speed by turning off PNGout:
+.
+If images are causing problems, this is a quick way to bypass that step. - Improve processing speed by turning off PNGout:

 --use-pngout=no

-Start with optimized source files and use appropriate PDF settings.
-Regularly audit and update your PDFs.
+Start with optimized source files and use appropriate PDF settings when creating your documents.
+Regularly audit and update your PDFs to keep them lean.

 By following these tips, you will create manageable PDFs.